Decided in Sigtuna June 12th 2012, Revised in Elblag 3rd Oct. 2012, in Tallinn Oct. 2nd 2013 and in Tallinn April 4th 2017.

-The annual network-meeting should last for three days: One day network-meeting, one day topic-based conference and one day excursion.
+The annual network-meeting in autumn should last for three days: One day network-meeting, one day topic-based conference and one day excursion.
 The topic will be presented to the network at the annual network-meeting the year before and will be confirmed by the board at the board-meeting in the spring.

 The agenda of the annual network-meeting should include at least the following headlines:

 The network-coordinator should be discussed by the board at the spring-meeting and be decided one year ahead at the yearly network-meeting.

 Most of the communication within the network and the groups is to be done via mail, social media and via the communication-forum on the web-site.
 Skype and video-conferences are other cost- and time- efficient variants.

 The project-group consists of one person (preferable the person who is responsible for the Baltic / international cooperation) from each museum.
 The group deals with the communication between the board, the museums and for the overall coordination and communication within each museum and within the network.
 To its help the group has a group of web-administrators /communicators.

 In addition each network museum may form any internal group it needs to supervise and coordinate the Baltic network tasks within the activities of each museum.

 Each Network Museum decides what kind of internal project/working group is most sufficient for their own needs.
 The Network Museums can also coordinate and engage other museums working with Baltic issues.